Norway greenlights boost in output from several fields to meet energy demand

 The announcement comes days after the European Union and Norway strengthened their energy cooperation, in light of the war in Ukraine and the EU’s determination to end its reliance on Russian fossil fuels, intending to ban almost 90 per cent of Russian oil imports by the end of the year.

-The Norwegian Ministry of Petroleum and Energy revealed on Monday that it has decided on adjusted production permits for several fields on the NCS, explaining that a total sale of gas from the fields is expected to reach 122 billion standard cubic meters (Sm3) in 2022.
+The Norwegian Ministry of Petroleum and Energy revealed on Monday that it had decided on granting adjusted production permits for several fields on the NCS, explaining that a total sale of gas from the fields was expected to reach 122 billion standard cubic meters (Sm3) in 2022.

 Terje Aasland, Norway’s Minister of Petroleum and Energy, remarked: “The most important thing Norway can do in today’s demanding energy situation for Europe and the world is to facilitate that the companies on the shelf can maintain today’s high production.

 “The companies are continuously assessing the opportunities they have for delivering more gas and oil from their Norwegian fields.
 The decisions we have now made are due to such optimisations and will contribute to the record high gas sales we expect through our gas pipeline system this year.”